GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/installation/installation.rst

     $ # The above line creates a symlink that should be findable for the gomc_binary_directory

 .. note::
-   GOMC will also be removed when the mosdef_dihedral_fit environment is removed.
-The installation can be placed anywhere though, that path will just have to manually be passed for the variable gomc_binary_directory.
+   The GOMC binary will be accessible when you activate the **mosdef_dihedral_fit** conda enviornment.
+GOMC will also be removed when the **mosdef_dihedral_fit** environment is removed.
+The installation can be placed anywhere though, that path will just have to manually be passed for the variable **gomc_binary_directory**.

 Install pre-commit
 ------------------